 Nearby Takeout: TORO Cantina on Wolf Road offers a variety of takeout options including Taco Bars serving 4-5 to-go.

 The Corning Preserve, situated on the banks of the historic Hudson River, boasts unforgettable views of both Albany's skyline and the historic waterway.
 The scenic waterfront park has plenty of benches and picnic tables scattered throughout the landscape.
 Searching for a fun post-picnic adventure?
 Rent a pair of kayaks from the Upstate Kayak Rentals Self-Serve Kayak Rental Hub at the Corning Preserve Boat Launch to see Albany from an entirely new perspective.

-Nearby Takeout: Bring takeout from downtown Albany's The Hollow Bar + Kitchen or Allie B's Cozy Kitchen to enjoy at the Corning Preserve.
+Nearby Takeout: Bring takeout from downtown Albany's The Hollow Bar + Kitchen to enjoy at the Corning Preserve.

 Nearby Takeout: Enjoy fresh eats to-go from Honest Weight Food Co-Op, a quick 5-10 minute drive from Six Mile Waterworks.

 Washington Park is a picture-perfect urban escape in the heart of the City of Albany.
 Scout out a picnic table or bring a blanket and enjoy a picnic at any of the park's scenic open spaces.
 The 89-acre city park boasts a playground, a variety of monuments, benches and many winding paths for walking and biking.
 It's a top spot in Albany for birdwatching, so keep an eye out for wildlife!

 Nearby Takeout: Iron Gate Cafe is a go-to spot in Albany for breakfast and lunch that has picnic-goers covered with takeout.